Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

 \begin{lem} Let $\Cobb=(W,\sur)$ be a stable cobordism and suppose that $g,g':\sur\ra [a,b]$ are indefinite Morse functions over $\sur$.
 Then $g$ can be connected to $g'$ by a generic family $\{g_t\}_{t\in [0,1]}$ of indefinite Morse functions. \end{lem} \begin{proof} This is a corollary of Theorem 4.5 in \cite{GK}. \end{proof}

-\begin{prop} Let $\Modi=(G,\ub,\xi)$ be a good indefinite and ordered Morse datum for the stable cobordism $\Cobb=(W,\sur)$.
-Fix a proper indefinite and ordered Morse function $G'':W\ra [a'',b'']$ on $\Cobb$.
-Then $\Modi$ can be connected to a Morse datum $\Modi'=(G',\ub',\xi')$ by a sequence of moves, including removing regular values, critical point switches of type III and left-right equivalences, such that the Morse datum remains ordered throughout and $G'$ coincides with $G''$ in a neighborhood of $\sur$. \end{prop}
+\begin{prop} Let $\Modi=(G,\ub,\xi)$ be an indefinite, ordered and good Morse datum for the stable cobordism $\Cobb=(W,\sur)$.
+Fix a proper, indefinite and ordered Morse function $G'':W\ra [a'',b'']$ on $\Cobb$.
+Then $\Modi$ can be connected by a sequence of Cerf moves to a Morse datum $\Modi'=(G',\ub',\xi')$, such that the Morse datum stays ordered throughout and $G'$ coincides with $G''$ in a neighborhood of $\sur$. \end{prop}

 \begin{proof} After removing some regular values, we may assume that for some integer $n$, all critical values of $g$ lie in the interval $(b_{n}, b_{n+1})$.
-Choose the regular values $m$ and $M$ for $G''$ such that
+Choose the regular values $m$ and $m'$ for $G''$ such that for any $p\in\mathrm{Crit}_W(G'')$

-Moreover, we require that every critical point $p\in\sur$ of $g''=G''|_{\sur}$ satisfies $m<G''(p)<M$.
+Moreover, we require that every critical point $p\in\sur$ of $g''=G''|_{\sur}$ satisfies $m<G''(p)<m'$.
 Let $a=\min(\ub)$ and $b=\max(\ub)$.
 Consider a diffeomorphism $\phi:[a,b]\ra [a'',b'']$ with